aron-kumar/Diamonds-Visualisation-EDA-/README.md

 Data Cleaning and Preprocessing:
 Handled missing values and outliers to ensure data consistency.
-Standardized the format of the data for uniformity.
+Standardised the format of the data for uniformity.
-Data Visualization:
+Data Visualisation:
-Created visualizations using Matplotlib and Seaborn to illustrate variable relationships and trends.
+Created visualisations using Matplotlib and Seaborn to illustrate variable relationships and trends.
-Visualized the distribution of various features and their relationships with the price.
+Visualised the distribution of various features and their relationships with the price.
 Correlation Analysis:
-Analyzed correlations between features such as carat, cut, color, clarity, and price to identify significant relationships.
+Analysed correlations between features such as carat, cut, colour, clarity, and price to identify significant relationships.
 Used histograms to show distribution and scatter plots to represent the correlations.
 Results

 Identified key factors affecting the price of diamonds.
-Observed trends and patterns in the data through visualizations.
+Observed trends and patterns in the data through visualisations.
 Found significant correlations between features, providing insights into the characteristics that influence diamond pricing.
 Conclusion